home > departments > parks & recreation > creek restoration

 FUTURE RESTORATIONS PLANNED

 The town is planning yet another phase to restore Cub Creek downstream in the future.
-The town council voted to apply for grants to restore 1,800 linear feet of Cub Creek adjacent to the town’s wastewater treatment plant between Old 421 and the Yadkin River.
+The town council voted to apply for grants to restore 3,800 linear feet of Cub Creek adjacent from end of phase II near Oakwoods road to the town’s wastewater treatment plant between Old 421 and the Yadkin River.